python/cpython/Doc/tutorial/controlflow.rst

 :keyword:`!break` and :keyword:`!continue` Statements, and :keyword:`!else` Clauses on Loops
 ============================================================================================

-The :keyword:`break` statement, like in C, breaks out of the innermost enclosing :keyword:`for` or :keyword:`while` loop.
+The :keyword:`break` statement breaks out of the innermost enclosing :keyword:`for` or :keyword:`while` loop.

 Loop statements may have an :keyword:`!else` clause; it is executed when the loop